 There are four ticket prices for seeing USS Arizona Memorial.

 USS Arizona Memorial: free admission but $1.50 if you book online.

 USS Arizona Memorial with Narrated Tour: this bundles the free admission to the memorial with the audio guide ($7.50).
 The booking fee applies on top.

-Passport to Pearl Harbor: This includes access to all four sights as well as providing the audio tour for USS Arizona and costs $55 (adults) and $30 (children 4-12 years).
+Passport to Pearl Harbor: This includes access to all four sights as well as providing the audio tour for USS Arizona and costs $72 (adults) and $35 (children 4-12 years).
 The online booking fee is in addition.
-This ticket offers a saving of $19.50 (adult) compared to buying the general/basic admission ticket for each of the four sites separately.
-For an extra $10 you can extend the pass to allow admission over two days.
+For an extra $10 ($5 for a child ticket) you can extend the pass to allow admission over two days.